MicrosoftDocs/azure-dev-docs/articles/mobile-apps/code-hosting-services.md

 ms.contributors: masoucou-01212021
 ---

-# Cloud-hosted mobile app source code repositories
+# Cloud-hosted mobile application source code repositories

-Source code hosted in the cloud is readily accessible no matter where you are.
+Cloud-hosted source code is readily accessible no matter where you are.
 A central repository means development team members can interact on the same code base by uploading, editing, and managing code files.
 Cloud hosting requires less hardware configuration than on-premises options, letting you implement solutions in an easier and more agile manner.

 Benefits of hosting source code in the cloud include: